We may earn a commission when you make a purchase via links on this site.

-Norton Antivirus Plus is the best entry-level antivirus of 2024.
+Norton Antivirus Plus is the best entry-level antivirus.
 It has perfect anti-malware protection, no impact on the speed of your PC, several security features, and an excellent price.

 Buy it if you want the best protection for a single device.
 You will get anti-malware, anti-phishing, a firewall, and a password manager.